louiscklaw/js-playlist/nodejs-express-app-tryout/school-management-system-tryout/frontend/app/_docs/redux.md

   initialState,
   reducers: {
     setArticles(state, payload) {
       // You should get articles from the action payload.
       // For simplicity's sake let's use static data instead.

       state.articles = [
         {
           id: '1',
-          title: 'My first article'
+          title: 'My first article',
-        }
+        },
       ];
-    }
+    },
-  }
+  },
 });
 ```